About

 How I Work

-I work at the intersection of strategic judgement, operating models, and enablement — where direction must remain relevant as context shifts in practice.
+I work at the intersection of strategic judgement, operating models, and enablement — where direction must remain relevant as context shifts.

 My work involves helping organisations move beyond static strategies and inherited structures toward systems that can interpret change, adapt intelligently, and execute coherently.